kirbyju/TCIA_Notebooks/README.md

 # TCIA_Notebooks
 This is a home for notebooks which demonstrate how to access and work with TCIA datasets.
+Most of them heavily leverage functionality from [tcia_utils.py](https://github.com/kirbyju/TCIA_Notebooks/blob/main/tcia_utils.py)

 # General Notebooks
 *  [TCIA_Linux_Data_Retriever_App.ipynb](https://github.com/kirbyju/TCIA_Notebooks/blob/main/TCIA_Linux_Data_Retriever_App.ipynb) - A tutorial on how to install the [NBIA Data Retriever command-line Data Retriever utility on Linux](https://wiki.cancerimagingarchive.net/x/2QKPBQ) and use it to download TCIA datasets